-GDP Annual Growth Rate in India averaged 5.67 percent from 1951 until 2021, reaching an all time high of 11.40 percent in the first quarter of 2010 and a record low of -24.40 percent in the second quarter of 2020.
+GDP Annual Growth Rate in India averaged 5.79 percent from 1951 until 2021, reaching an all time high of 20.10 percent in the second quarter of 2021 and a record low of -24.40 percent in the second quarter of 2020.
 This page provides - India GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
-India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on August of 2021.
+India GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-GDP Annual Growth Rate in India is expected to be 10.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in India to stand at 6.60 in 12 months time.
+GDP Annual Growth Rate in India is expected to be 12.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the India GDP Annual Growth Rate is projected to trend around 7.00 percent in 2022 and 6.50 percent in 2023, according to our econometric models.